andrew-smith2/node-iot-invoke-direct-method/README.md

 3. Download and unpack zipped file of application or clone respository
 4. Open terminal window to the location where the project files are located
 5. Type "npm install"
+6. Edit the CallMethodOnDevice.js and update the connection string to the IoT Hub and Device ID with the provided connection string/DeviceID in Hackathon instructions
-6. After all packages are installed type "node CallMethodOnDevice.js"
+7. After all packages are installed type "node CallMethodOnDevice.js"